anaghchattopadhyay/jhuplacementassignment/README.md

 In the first part, there are lines that represent each kind of disaster.
 Think of them as different storylines.
 The height of each line shows how many people were affected in a particular year.
 If a line is high, it means a lot of people were impacted that year.
 Moving to the second part, it's the continuation of the story from 2000 onwards.
 The lines are still there, each representing a disaster type, and their height shows how many people were affected each year.

-However the graph by itself is not very useful to the disproportionate numbers which occur each year, with some years which have very casuality numbers and some years having lower casualities.
+However the above graph by itself is not very useful due to the highly disproportionate casualty numbers which occur each year, with some years which have very casualty numbers and some years having much lower casualties.
 Hence we look at the log-transformed data which is useful in our case!

 ![plot](natural_disasters_death_toll.png)